Lauren Klein shares tips on caring for the financial affairs of an aging loved one in Newsday

-The following content originally appeared in an article by Margaret Price in Investor's Business Daily on September 25, 2017.
+The following content originally appeared in the article by Sheryl Nance-Nash in Newsday on November 11, 2017.

 Tips for managing an aging loved one's financial affairs

 When you become the primary caregiver for an aging loved one, you frequently need to take on their finances, too.

 In a recent Merrill Lynch/Age Wave study of more than 2,000 caregivers, 92 percent are “financial coordinators,” overseeing the money of their care recipient, yet they aren’t even on top of their own finances.
 For example, 52 percent didn’t know how much they had spent on caregiving-related expenses to date, and 45 percent couldn’t even tally up the costs for such care in the past month.